 During that time, we've redesigned the layout of the basement and main floors.
 Now the kitchen opens onto the deck and looks into the living space and waterfront, and the bathroom has been moved to the street side of the house.
 No loo in view and all the fixtures are new, too!

 Here are some bathroom before and after photos.
-We're currently working on the kitchen, so those photos will be in another post.

 The winter rains have begun here in the Pacific Northwest, and that means water—and water can wreak havoc on your house.
 Just ask Kevin, our founder and Licensed General Contractor, who has become an expert in repairing residential water damage.